 Who?
 Anyone who schedules Zoom meetings with Google Calendar What?
 Reauthorize Zoom’s calendar access When?
 Sunday, April 25th Why?
 Will stop working if not reauthorized

-Please note if you do not confirm reauthorization, you will no longer be able to schedule Zoom meetings directly from your calendar.
+Please note if you do not complete reauthorization, you will no longer be able to schedule Zoom meetings directly from your calendar.
+The word Authorize next to a Zoom meeting indicates you need to complete reauthorization.
+You may click Authorize on the calendar entry to start the process.

 To learn more about the Zoom integration with Google calendars, see Zoom for GSuite add-on in the Zoom Help Center.